 E-Finance & Payments Law & Policy is essential reading for busy professionals in the cards and payments, consumer finance, online financial services and e-money sectors.
 Written by experts, for experts, this monthly journal delivers razor-sharp analysis and insight on the legal and regulatory topics that matter to those involved with electronic finance and payments across the world.

-Launched in 2006, E-Finance & Payments Law & Policy has not only witnessed the rise of mobile payments, online banking and electronic money - it has been on the cutting-edge of reporting throughout, providing news and commentary on key developments over the last seven years.
+Launched in 2006, E-Finance & Payments Law & Policy has not only witnessed the rise of mobile payments, online banking and electronic money - it has been on the cutting-edge of reporting throughout, providing news and commentary on key developments over the last nine years.
 Subscribers to the journal not only receive print copies each month but also gain full online access, including to the fully searchable archives, which feature every article ever published.
 Have a look around the archives or search for your hot topics here via our search function on the right-hand side of the screen.

 What do we cover?